HannesHolst1/bc-kickstart/README.md

 You can find multiple file formats of each kickstart roadmap in the directories.
 If you are new to Business Central, you can find detailed descriptions of most information in the [official Microsoft documentation of Business Central](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview).

 - **development kickstart**: get started with the basics of development in Business Central
 - **modules kickstart**: get started with the modules that **most companies** use
+- **resources**: a collection of free resources to learn, consult and socialize!

 ## Contribute